Kyrsang/Azure-ML-automation-research/README.md

     end

     F(datastore/iris mltable)
-    G(model training... about 12 mins.)
+    G(model training... for about 12 mins.)

     A --> B
     C --> D